larsenwald/DnD-Engine/README.md

 Currently I'm:

 - Implementing a basic 'character sheet CLI'.
-Something that provides all of the base functionality of a character sheet but without extensive streamlining.
+Something that provides all of the base functionality of a character sheet but without the extensive streamlining that I have planned for the engine.
 The end product will be an application with basic rolling functionality and character data storage (non-persistant); something that I'd be able to use in a real D&D session.